numerodix/mmalloc/README.md

 No blocks from the free list are ever released back to the OS.
 The heap only grows, never shrinks.

+Features:
-Allocations are aligned at 16 byte boundaries.
+- Allocations are aligned at 16 byte boundaries.
+- Blocks are sized by rounding up the size requested to the next power of 2, in order to make the blocks more reusable.

-A mutex is used to ensure exclusive access to shared data structures.
+- A mutex is used to ensure exclusive access to shared data structures.

 Most obvious shortcomings:
-- Blocks are sized according to the size requested instead of using more reusable powers-of-2 sizes.
 - When picking a block from the free list the first block big enough is chosen, with no effort to find one that is optimal size for the request.